-- Through you: the community of the believers here showed a great value on people over possessions.
+- Through you: The community of the believers here showed a great value on people over possessions.
 That is often a difficult priority to remember and act according to.
 Pray that the Holy Spirit would give you a deep compassion for the people around you, and that the Spirit would give you the faith and provision you need to be generous with them.
-Pray that God would give you a much deeper love for people and a much lighter hold on possessions. - Through your six: The community of believers was able to be so bold in their preaching because many of them had actually witnessed the resurrection of Jesus.
+Pray that God would give you a deeper love for people and a lighter hold on possessions. - Through your six: The community of believers was able to be so bold in their preaching because many of them had actually witnessed the resurrection of Jesus.
 They knew that they could have complete confidence that not even death has the final say.
-Pray for you six that they would be protected from any fear of death.
-Pray that God would increase their confidence in the fact that Jesus actually rose from the dead and that he has the power to raise us as well. - Through our church: Pray on behalf of our entire church that God would keep giving us more: more of the Holy Spirit, more boldness, and more miracles.
+Pray for you six that they would be protected from any fear of death and that Jesus would give them hope for life beyond death. - Through our church: Pray on behalf of our entire church that God would keep giving us more: more of the Holy Spirit, more boldness, and more miracles.